ikmb/exome-seq/doc/README.md

 # IKMB Diagnostic Exome Pipeline -  Outputs

 This pipeline performs the GATK best practice pipeline for variant calling (GATK4).
+Please not the various optional arguments to tweak the behavior of this pipeline.
+By default, this pipeline produces read alignments in BAM format and performs hard-filtering on the final variant list only.
+In order to also run variant score recalibration, please use the --vsqr true option from the command line and note that this will only work with 30 or more exomes at once.

 ## Reference data